Idnan/idnan.github.io/blog/_posts/2017-01-28-elasticsearch-search-as-you-type.md

 ### b.
 Token Filters

-> Token filters accept a stream of tokens from a tokenizer and can modify tokens (eg lowercasing), delete tokens (eg remove stopwords) or add tokens (eg synonyms).
-Elasticsearch has a number of built in token filters which can be used to build custom analyzers.

 [Token filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenfilters.html) basically work on token streams from a tokenizer and can modify (e.g. `lowercase`), delete (e.g. remove `stopwords`) or add (e.g. add `synonyms`) tokens.

 Elasticsearch offers a plenty of built-in token filters which can be used to build custom analyzers.
 We are going to use below filters for our usecase: